Supsource/Search-bar/README.md

  Code By @Swda ....
               ----Oct 15 2020!

 This project is for html &amp; css practice.
-We made this for practice purpose.
+I made this for practice purpose.
 <b>coded by [Swda](https://github.com/Supsource )</b>
 ### 👍 HAVE FUN 👍
 Thanks, Swda